mufti1/json-to-swagger/README.md

 ## How To Use

-- Open main.go files
-- Edit exampleData variable
-- Run with go run main.go
+- Run go run main.go
-- The result will show on the screen and save in your clipboard
+- It will run on `3000` port

-## Roadmap

-- Make it work for multiple level of json schema
-- Tuning CLI tools
-- Make Swagger parser as a Library
+- Make post request to `address:3000/convert` with request body `{ "json_schema": your json_schema }

 ## Limitations